xhchen28/TempRebuttal/latency_breakdown_and_kernel_analysis.md

 Overall, the performance gains come from **both**:
 - a fundamentally more GPU-friendly retrieval design, and
 - highly optimized GPU kernels across all stages.
+-

+## Reviewer Concern

+> - Not the first to tackle the drift issue with KV retrieval methods: [1] updates centroids iteratively as more KV entries are added, [2] mitigates drift by using a windowed RoPE method, etc. (although the projection method is still a unique contribution)

+  Thank you for pointing us to A2ATS and Multipole Attention.
+We agree that distribution mismatch/drift in long-context retrieval has also been discussed in prior work, and we will expand the related-work discussion.
+However, these methods target different failure modes and use different mechanisms from ParisKV.

+A2ATS focuses on RoPE-induced codebook mismatch, i.e., post-PE keys at different positions are hard to quantize with a shared codebook.
+It addresses this with WRoPE and query-aware VQ, which still rely on learned, data-dependent codebooks/statistics.
+This differs from our focus on decode-time centroid staleness, where centroids fit on prefill keys become mismatched as decode keys accumulate.
+In addition, A2ATS still relies on learned codebooks, and its efficiency advantages may depend on the serving regime; for example, the paper reports throughput that is below full attention at small batch sizes (≤5).
+By contrast, ParisKV maintains near-FlashAttention speed at batch size 1 and exceeds full attention throughput at larger batch sizes.

+Multipole Attention is closer to our setting, but it maintains robustness through online blockwise reclustering/refinement during decoding, which introduces additional online maintenance.
+In contrast, ParisKV avoids centroid drift by construction: after normalization and shared random rotation, retrieval operates in a stable approximately isotropic space with data-independent analytic centroids.
+Hence, no centroid relearning or online reclustering is needed; decoding only appends lightweight metadata.

+More precisely, our novelty lies not in being the first to observe drift itself, but in introducing a data-independent, drift-robust centroid construction that naturally integrates with GPU-native coarse-to-fine retrieval, adapts well to dynamic-context decoding scenarios, and substantially improves token generation throughput over prior methods, thereby enhancing practical usability.